ishouty/blog-sample-application/README.md

 Building containers will also leverage of making sure tests and linting issues are passed before deployment.

-Note: Will only run lint and unit tests
 ## Required Before Running Commands

 * Docker